budjb/grails-jersey-request-builder/README.md

         ]
     }

 At a minimum, the uri is required.
+GET, POST, PUT, and DELETE HTTP methods are provided.
 The following options are support by the RequestBuilder class:

 * connectionTimeout: Timeout for the client to make a connection to the remote host.
 * readTimeout: Timeout for the client to finish the request before giving up.